i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

 Importing a Event into RotorHazard
 ==========================================

-All instructions under this section will be performed under the ``Format`` tab
+All instructions under this section will be performed under the ``Format`` page

 .. image:: format.png
         :width: 500
-        :alt: RotorHazard Format Tab
+        :alt: RotorHazard Format page

 Waiting for Plugin Activation
 -------------------------------------------